Flutter intl Package Guide 2026: Setup, Formatting, Plurals & Best Practices

 What is the Flutter intl Package?

-- Message formatting with placeholders
+- Message formatting with placeholders, plurals, and gender

-- Date and time formatting
+- Date and time formatting with 40+ named patterns

-- Number and currency formatting
+- Number and currency formatting for every locale

-- Bidirectional text handling
+- Bidirectional text handling (Arabic, Hebrew, Persian, Urdu)

 Quick Setup Guide